lammps/lammps/doc/src/Build_extras.rst

 .. note::

-   If you re-build the GPU library in ``lib/gpu``, you should always un-install the GPU package in ``lammps/src``, then re-install it and re-build LAMMPS.
+   If you re-build the GPU library in ``lib/gpu``, you should always uninstall the GPU package in ``lammps/src``, then re-install it and re-build LAMMPS.
 This is because the compilation of files in the GPU package uses the library settings from the ``lib/gpu/Makefile.machine`` used to build the GPU library.